No References? Here’s What to Do: 5 Tips

 Yellow geometrical pattern

-You’ve applied for some jobs and nailed a few interviews, giving you just the right amount of confidence you need to surge ever more forward on your job journey.
+You’ve applied for some jobs and nailed a few interviews, giving you just the right amount of confidence you need to surge forward on your journey to achieving that elusive job.
 One of the positions you went for is looking more and more likely.
-You loved the company vibe, you clicked with all of the interviewers, and the job description looked right up your street.
-You know you’ve got the skills and the qualities required for the role, so what on earth could go wrong?
-In the recruitment process, what’s the next obvious step in this scenario?

-If the company is as keen on you as you are on them, the next stage is that the potential employer is probably going to ask you for references.
-References can make or break your job application at this point.
-But what do you do when you have no references?
-We have five expert tips for you.
+If staff at the company are as keen on you as you are on them, the next stage is that the potential employer will probably ask you for references… which can make or break your job application.

 What are references?

-A reference is a written testimonial regarding your character and work capabilities.
-It’s normally compiled by someone from a previous place of work that was senior to you.
+First, though, let’s nail exactly what we mean by references.
+A reference is a written testimonial regarding your character and your work capabilities.
+It’s normally compiled by someone senior from a previous place of work, and those who provide the references are known as referees.

-It’s now regarded as old school to include the names and contact details of any references on your resume in 2023.
-It’s not even necessary to put “References are available upon request” at the end of your resume, as it’s only further down the line in the recruitment process that they’ll be required.
+It’s now regarded as old school to include the names and contact details of referees on your resume in 2024.
+It’s not even necessary to put the line “References are available upon request” at the end of your resume, as it’s only further down the line in the recruitment process that they’ll be required.
 Plus, potential employers will ask for references whether they’re “available upon request” or not.

 Why do employers ask for references?

-References are asked for because people in the know at the organization you’re about to join want to create a broader picture of you as a possible employee but also as a person in your own right.
+References are requested because people in the know at the organization you’re hopefully about to join want to create a broader picture of you as a possible employee but also as a person in your own right.

 References are requested for the following reasons:

-Some jobs apply a rigorous process, needing to prove your qualifications and identity by checking with references before moving on to the next step of the hiring process.
+Some jobs apply a rigorous process, wanting to prove your qualifications and identity by checking with references, before moving on to the next step of the hiring process.

-Everyone knows that prospective employers often perform background checks to verify the validity of the information on your resume.
-They also use references as a means to confirm that you’re telling the truth about your history, experience, qualifications, achievements, and skills.
+Everyone knows prospective employers often perform background checks to verify the validity of the information on your resume.
+They also use references to confirm that you’re telling the truth about your history, experience, qualifications, achievements, and skills.

 Contacting a reference will enlighten an employer as to how your qualifications and personality would fit into the workplace.